top of page

 The noun 'veneration' is intimately tied to its Latin root, 'veneratio,' which means 'reverence' or 'respect.'
 This Latin term encompasses the idea of showing profound respect, admiration, and reverence, often in the context of honoring something or someone of perceived greatness, sacredness, or importance.
 In English, 'veneration' encapsulates the deep respect and esteem accorded to individuals, objects, or concepts, whether they are religious figures, cultural icons, or cherished traditions.
 The etymology of 'veneration' reflects the enduring human impulse to honor and revere that which is held in high regard, emphasizing the importance of respect and admiration in various aspects of human life and culture.

-Quiz: Find the meaning of veneration
+Find the correct meaning of the noun veneration:

 Try Again!